harvic3/HttpClientApp/README.md

 1. The `System.Text.Json.Serialization` namespace is used to serialize and deserialize JSON.
 1. Use the `JsonSerializer` class to serialize and deserialize JSON.
 1. Is importan to use the `JsonPropertyName` attribute to map the properties of the DTO to the properties of the domain object.
-1. Even it's a good practice use DTO pattern to map the domain object to the response object.
+1. Even it's a good practice use DTO pattern to map the domain object to the response object and viceversa.

 ```csharp
   internal class AnimalDto